Leeoasis/Leeoasis/README.md

 <h1 align="center">Hello there! 👋</h1>

 <p align="center">
   I'm Leslie, a full-stack developer with a passion for creating beautiful, user-friendly applications.
-When I'm not coding, you can find me hiking in the mountains or experimenting with new recipes in the kitchen.
+When I'm not coding, you can find me hiking in the mountains or experimenting with whatever music intsrument I lay my hands on.
 </p>

 <p align="center">